karthikeya9296/CSC1_6221_DART/README.md

 git clone https://github.com/karthikeya9296/CSC1_6221_DART.git
 ```

-add a Android emulator and install ios simulator
+add a Android emulator in Android Studio and install an  ios simulator in Xcode

 and run
 ```sh